soap/thai-addresses/README.md

 We highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
 You'll find our address on [our contact page](https://mycoding.academy/about-us).
 We publish all received postcards on [our virtual postcard wall](https://mycoding.academy/open-source/postcards).

+## Requirement
+- Laravel 8.x with PHP 7.3 or 8.0
+- soap/thai-addresses v1.x

 ## Installation

 You can install the package via composer: